jkeohan/rctr-8-2-21/w07d12/intro-to-react-router-part2.md

 This time though we want to include a `parameter`.

-Look at the URL that we're on after clicking on a currency and we should see the following:
+Clicking on a currency will now update our URL to the following:

 ```js
 https://vthmi.csb.app/currencies/AFN